symbiotejs/symbiote.js/README.md

 ## Ultralight and ultrapowerful library for creating widgets, micro-frontends, reusable embeddable components and complete web applications

 ### Key features:
-* Lifecycle control from inside: fully automated initialization and removing
+* Full lifecycle control from inside of your code
 * Environment agnostic: seamless integration with any other popular framework, library or CMS
 * Based on modern web standards: Custom Elements, ES Modules, CSS Variables, etc...
 * Close to native web-platform APIs: HTML, CSS, JavaScript - all you already familiar with